itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ![distRep](images/Week6_Language/../6_Language/distRep.png)

-We can define a word in terms of the words that show up around it; based on the context in which the words appears.
+We can define a word in terms of the words that show up around it; based on the context in which the words appear.

 ## Word2Vec:

 Model for generating word vectors

-### Skip-Gram architecture:
+### Skip-Gram Architecture:

 Neural Network architecture for predicting context words given a target word.

-Given traning data of words and what other words appear in context, our AI can try and predict similar words.
+Given training data of words and what other words appear in context, our AI can try and predict similar words.
 For example, given the word "lunch" try and predict what words are going to appear around it i.e. "For", "he", "she", "ate", etc...

 ![w2v](images/Week6_Language/../6_Language/word2vec.png)

 The general idea here is that if two words are similar, their weights will be similar.
-This essentially allows us to use the weights themselves as the vector values.
+This essentially allows us to use the weights themselves as the vector values - the word's definition.
 More generally, start with a random arrangement of words:

 ![wordSpread](images/Week6_Language/../6_Language/spreadWords.png)